myscale/myscaledb-client/docs/source/introduction.rst

     client = Client(url='http://localhost:8123')

-You can find more sample code to operate ClickHouse in the :ref:`reference`.
+You can find more sample code to operate MyScale in the :ref:`reference`.
-Continue reading to learn more about `myscaledb-client`.
+Continue reading to learn more about ``myscaledb-client``.